 October is National Indoor Air Quality Awareness Month and it’s the perfect time to address air quality in the workplace.

-Asthma is a chronic condition that causes airways to become inflamed, making it hard to breathe.
+Asthma is a chronic condition that causes airways to become inflamed (swollen), making it hard to breathe.
 For adults, asthma is one of the leading causes of missing work.
-Adults miss more than 14 million days of work each year.
-Employers can improve work life for people with asthma by improving the air quality of the workplace.
+Adults miss more than 14 million days of work each year.1 Employers can improve work life for people with asthma by improving the air quality of the workplace.

 The EPA reports outdoor air pollution levels using the Air Quality Index (AQI).
 AQI reports the level of ozone and other air pollutants.
-When the AQI is 101 or higher, it is dangerous for people with asthma.
-On these days, people with asthma should limit their time outdoors.
+When the AQI is 101 or higher, it can cause negative health effects in people with asthma.
+(Some people with very sensitive airways begin to experience symptoms when the AQI is 51-100).
+On “orange or red alert” days, people with asthma should limit their time outdoors.

 Indoor air pollution can be caused by: